metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ### Cloud Controller Manager

 This component was adopted to allow to be started without a default network specified.
 This was actually always the internet network and if no ip address was specified in the Service Type Loadbalancer, one ip was allocated from this default network.
-For restricted and isolated clusters this is not provided and a cluster user must always specify this ip to get a working loadbalancer.
+For isolated clusters this is not provided and a cluster user must always specify this ip to get a working loadbalancer.

 ### OCI Mirror